AI Governance in Australia: What Every Business Needs to Know Before Regulation Arrives

 7. Ongoing Monitoring and Reporting

 AI governance is not a project — it is an ongoing function.
-Quarterly reporting should cover shadow AI detection (new tools identified, usage trends), DLP events (attempts to submit sensitive data to AI platforms), policy compliance (training completion, policy acknowledgment rates), tool register updates (new tools assessed, status changes), and incident summary (any AI-related data exposure or policy violations).
+Quarterly reporting should cover shadow AI detection (new tools identified, usage trends), DLP events (attempts to submit sensitive data to AI platforms), policy compliance (training completion, policy acknowledgment rates), tool register updates, and incident summary.
+This reporting feeds into your broader risk and compliance programme.

 The Cost of Doing Nothing

 Data exposure today.
 Every day without controls, your staff are putting sensitive data into uncontrolled platforms.
-This is not a future risk — it is happening now.
 The data has already left your environment.
 If a breach is subsequently traced to AI usage, your business faces Privacy Act obligations, client notification, and potential regulatory action.

 Compliance scramble tomorrow.
 When mandatory AI regulation arrives, businesses without existing governance will face a compressed timeline to build what should have been developed over months.
-The cost of reactive compliance is always higher than proactive governance — as every business that scrambled to meet the Notifiable Data Breaches deadline in 2018 can attest.
+The cost of reactive compliance is always higher than proactive governance.

 Competitive disadvantage ongoing.
-Enterprise clients and government agencies are beginning to include AI governance questions in their due diligence and procurement processes.
-Businesses that cannot demonstrate AI governance will be excluded from opportunities that require it — just as businesses without Essential Eight compliance are now excluded from many government tenders.
+Enterprise clients and government agencies are beginning to include AI governance questions in their due diligence and procurement processes — just as businesses without Essential Eight compliance are now excluded from many government tenders.

 How Epic IT Delivers AI Governance

-If you want to understand your current AI exposure and what governance looks like for your business, contact us on 1300 EPIC IT to get started.
+We published the full cross-platform governance methodology in our free white paper.
+If you want to understand your current AI exposure, contact us on 1300 EPIC IT to get started.

 Frequently Asked Questions